 Avoids false reassurance

-The Diabetes Risk Score should be used in preference to the finger prick test, as it takes into consideration the risk factors for diabetes.
-This avoids falsely reassuring people who may have a normal blood glucose level but might still be at risk of developing the condition.
+Know Your Risk should be used in preference to the finger prick test, as it takes into consideration the risk factors for diabetes.
+This avoids falsely reassuring people who may have a normal blood glucose level but might still be at risk of developing the condition

-Interested in using the Diabetes Risk Score in your line of work?
+Interested in using Diabetes UK Know your Risk in your line of work?

 In many cases Diabetes UK can provide you with all you need, free of charge.